NeuromorphicX/ResponsiveSNNs-FallDetection/README.md

 Fall detection systems, essential for the safety of elderly individuals, have increasingly incorporated Deep Neural Networks (DNNs) for improved accuracy.
 However, real-time processing—especially on resource-constrained wearable devices—remains a challenge due to the computational demands of DNNs.

-Recently, Spiking Neural Networks (SNNs) have shown promise for improving energy efficiency in fall detection.
+Recently, Spiking Neural Networks (SNNs) have shown promise for improving energy efficiency.
 Yet, their potential to leverage **temporal dynamics** for faster responsiveness has not been fully explored.

 This work proposes: